-Diagnosed with rapidly progressing motor neuron disease, Kristin's dad Allan drew great comfort from knowing he could access Victoria's voluntary assisted dying laws.
+Diagnosed with rapidly progressing motor neurone disease, Kristin's dad Allan drew great comfort from knowing he could access Victoria's voluntary assisted dying laws.

-Motor neuron disease was a delayed diagnosis for dad, finally arriving when the weakness, the weight loss and the muscle twitching left no doubt in my own mind.
-It was shadowed in a range of other health issues, that clouded its appearance, frustrating him with loss of function and strength for no good reason.
+Motor neurone disease was a delayed diagnosis for dad, finally arriving when the weakness, the weight loss and the muscle twitching left no doubt in my own mind.
+It was shadowed in a range of other health issues that clouded its appearance, frustrating him with loss of function and strength for no good reason.

 His deterioration was so rapid, I was surprised that he didn’t bring up voluntary assisted dying earlier.
 I had been told he was loosely commenting on "not being around by July" or "sorting things out".